WordPress Brute Force Attack Prevention

 Similar to the previous plugins, WP Limit Login Attempts is geared primarily toward preventing or slowing down brute force attacks.
 In addition to setting a limit on how many times a user can try to log in, this plugin also adds a CAPTCHA after a set number of failed attempts.

 Prevent WordPress Hacks with WP Engine

-One of the best ways to keep your website safe is to use a web host that takes security seriously.
-With WP Engine, you get access to a very secure platform that’s used by a wide range of WordPress site owners.
+One of the best ways to keep your website safe is to use a Digital Experience Platform (DXP) that takes WordPress security seriously.
+With WP Engine, you get access to secure features that are used by a wide range of WordPress site owners.